Ewigkeit: Band history

 The purpose of this one-man project was to try and forge a unique musical sound.
 After the release of the first album, Battle Furies on a short-lived Neat Records subsidiary called Eldethorn, Fogarty gave his entire music collection away to an Oxfam charity shop so that he would be free of influences creating his next work.
 Starscape was received well by the extreme music press, but label folded and the project was put on hiatus.
 During the missing years, Ewigkeit concentrated on his other black metal project The Meads of Asphodel and his collaboration with Jimmy Cauty on the multi-media project Blacksmoke.
 In 2003 Land of Fog, was eventually released on Metal Age Productions.
 Fogarty himself regarded this as the first Ewigkeit album, and it gained him enough attention to get his project signed to Earache Records, on which Radio Ixtlan was released in 2004, to considerable acclaim.

 Released in 2005, Conspiritus (mixed by John Fryer), a conceptual album examining conspiracy theories, has been hailed by many as "marking a maturation of Ewigkeit's eclectic sound".
 Also in 2005, a music video was made in collaboration with film-maker Anthony Gates for the track "Its Not Reality".
+Fogarty's work on the album took over 14 months, with extensive research into the world of conspiracy and its many associated theories.
+It is to date the most researched music album ever created on this subject - crowned by the fact that along with the orthodox methods of music website / magazine promotion and distribution, it is also sold through the website of conspiracy researcher David Icke.

 In 2006, Ewigkeit made a live video recording entitled Ewigkeit - Live From A Bunker, which displayed the project in a live setting acting as a free "online" gig - the 25 minute set (filmed in a Nuclear Bunker in the vicinity of Brighton, England) was uploaded to Google video.
 Also recorded was a free download MP3 EP, Return to the Land of Fog.